qris/pytherma/README.md

   postage.
 Technically it's Bluetooth and not serial, but since it connects to the device the same way (by serial cable), I think it probably supports the same protocol in some manner over Bluetooth (to be confirmed).
+* The [ESPAltherma](https://github.com/raomin/ESPAltherma) project has communicated directly with the Daikin, not using any interface or level converter, just an Arduino.

 ### Adding support for new models